itascaconsulting/gslider/README.md

  - `circle_color`: the color of the plotted circles.
  - `graph_text`: text to be displayed on the graph.
  - `graph_text_location`: an array containing an x and y value that determines the location of graph_text in pixels relative to the plot.
-[0, 0] represnts the top-left corner of the plot, with x-values increasing to the left and y-values increasing downwards.
+[0, 0] represents the top-left corner of the plot, with x-values increasing to the left and y-values increasing downwards.
  - `graph_text_size`: font size of graph_text
+ - `opacity`: An array containing floats from 0 - 1 for each inputted dataset.
+The opacity of the plot of each dataset is set to the respective array element (of the same index).
+ - `show_datapoints`: A single boolean or an array of booleans indicating whether datapoints should be drawn for the plots.
+                      If a single boolean and true, draws datapoints for every plot.
+Else, draws datapoints for the plots where the boolean at the respective index is true.

 A second y-axis, on the right-side of the plot, can be added by specifying these properties in the `options` argument: